weifund/weifund/README.md

 ### Front-End
 http://crowdfundrr.github.io/

+### In Alpha
+This project is still in Alpha, it's still bugy and I'm doing a rebuild in Angular.

 ### When Deployed
 - You can create, donate to, discover and track new campaigns
 - Link to campaigns via http://crowdfundrr.github.io/?id=CAMPAIGN_ID